What Causes Hair To Turn Gray As We Grow Older?

 So, what causes hair to turn gray as we grow older?
 It's not just age.
 There's biology, lifestyle, and even a bit of bad luck involved.
 Let's break it all down.

 If your parents went gray early, chances are you will too.
 Genetics is the single biggest predictor of when and how fast your hair loses its color.
-Studies suggest up to 90% of graying is linked to inherited traits.
+Studies show that up to 90% of hair graying is linked to inherited traits, making your DNA the starting point for this conversation.

-Each hair follicle contains melanocytes — the cells responsible for producing melanin.
-As you age, these cells gradually stop working.
-When melanin production ceases, new hair grows in without pigment, appearing gray or white.
+Here's how it works.
+Each hair follicle contains melanocytes — cells responsible for producing melanin, the pigment that gives your hair its color.
+As you age, these melanocytes gradually slow down and eventually stop working.
+When melanin production drops to zero, new hair grows in colorless, which the eye reads as gray or white.

 Thyroid Disorders and Gray Hair

-Certain medical conditions can cause early graying as a visible symptom.
+Sometimes, gray hair isn't just a cosmetic issue.
+Certain autoimmune and genetic conditions can cause premature graying as a visible symptom.

 Conclusion